Violence in the Bible

 The apostle James encouraged the believers saying, “count it all joy when you fall into various trials, knowing that the testing of your faith produces patience” (James 1:2-3).
 To the believer, the trials and pains of life can actually bring Christian growth and character.

 The Bible records the violence that took place in man’s history in order to show the honest truth about humanity.
 The Scriptures are simply the record of man’s choices and their outcomes.
 But the Bible doesn’t stop there.
 It provides the effective redemptive solution to the sin problem.
-It tells of God’s love that was poured to redeem humans from their sins.
+It tells of God’s infinite love that was poured to redeem humans from their sins.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
-There is no greater love than that (John 15:13).
+There is no greater love than this (John 15:13).

 In His service,